Calendar of Events

 Nature and Science at Wonder Works is a hands-on science program for young children, created and implemented by Wonder Works’ resident scientist and early learning specialist, Eric Gyllenhaal.
-Nature and Science at Wonder Works takes place every Friday, from 10am until noon and is covered by General Admission.
+Nature and Science at Wonder Works takes place Fridays from 10am until noon and is covered by General Admission.

 How do wild animals survive winter’s cold?
-Meet live bugs and frogs that usually spend the winter buried deep in the soil, in rotten logs, or under water.
+Meet live creatures that usually spend the winter in sheltered places, like deep in the soil, in rotten logs, or under water.
 Then help plastic and plush bugs, birds, mammals, and reptiles find safe places to spend the winter in the Great Outdoors exhibit.
-You can also touch real mammal furs and bird feathers and make bird and mammal tracks on the play-dough table.
+You can also touch real mammal furs and bird feathers, examine skulls and bones, and make bird and mammal tracks at the play-dough table.

 Paint Covered Wednesdays provide children the artistic opportunity of a lifetime.
 Children use a large variety of paints, methods and canvases as they learn to tell their stories, to create new things and expand their understanding of the world around them.
 Painting helps children by enhancing problem solving skills, improving fine motor skills, boosting self-esteem and gives a positive outlet for expression.
 Learn about North Avenue Art Works.